-Diversity is one of the key considerations in the board renewal process to ensure that the Board is appropriately balanced to support the long-term success of DBS.
-Other key considerations include (i) whether the skillsets of the candidates would replace skillsets of long-serving Directors, and/or would supplement the collective skillsets of the Directors and bring different perspectives to the Board; (ii) whether the candidate would fit in with our Board's culture and diversity; (iii) the independence status of the candidate; and (iv) whether the candidate would be able to commit sufficient time to fulfil the duties of a Director.
+The NC had appointed a global search firm to identify and recommend candidates for appointment as Directors.
+The NC considered various candidates recommended by the global search firms as well as candidates recommended by other Board members.
+Diversity was one of the key considerations in the board renewal process to ensure that the Board is appropriately balanced to support the long-term success of DBS.
+Other key considerations included (i) whether the skillsets of the candidates would replace skillsets of long-serving Directors, and/or would supplement the collective skillsets of the Directors and bring different perspectives to the Board; (ii) whether the candidate would fit in with our Board's culture and diversity; (iii) the independence status of the candidate; and (iv) whether the candidate would be able to commit sufficient time to fulfil the duties of a Director.
 A skills matrix is used to assess if the skills and experience of a candidate complement those of the existing Board members.
 Potential candidates are informed of the level of contribution and commitment expected of a DBS Director.